Samriddha11/kof-sample-governance-policices/README.md

-# Azure Cloud Custodian Policies
+# Azure Harness Asset Governance Policies

-This repository contains a collection of **Cloud Custodian** policies to manage **Azure resources**, including Storage Accounts, SQL Servers, Cosmos DB, and more.
+This repository contains a collection of **Harness Asset Governance** policies to manage **Azure resources**, including Storage Accounts, SQL Servers, Cosmos DB, and more.
 These policies focus on enhancing security, optimizing costs, ensuring compliance, and maintaining operational efficiency.

 ---